unit8co/darts/docs/userguide/torch_forecasting_models.md

 -------------

 ## Early Stop
-Early stop can be an efficient way to cut down on the training time.
-Using early stop trains the model for fewer epochs by stopping the training when the validation loss does not improve for a set number of `nr_epochs_val_period`.
+Early stopping can be an efficient way to cut down on the training time.
+Using early stopping trains the model for fewer epochs by stopping the training when the validation loss does not improve for a set number of `nr_epochs_val_period`.

 In this example the model reaches the lowest val_loss at epoch 10 and finishes training at epoch 15.